The bane of many real estate developers’ existence, change orders are an unwelcome but necessary part of doing business.

 Remember to consider how subcontractors will be impacted by the change orders.
 Determine how the change order will affect your subcontractors’ costs and schedule and how it will affect their contracted work.
 It is important to review the overall impact of multiple change orders if you are faced with multiple change orders on the same project.
 And be sure to analyze the impact on your productivity and your resources, staff and equipment.

-Employ Real Estate Development Accounting Powered by Acumatica to smooth workflow, reduce number of change orders
+Employ Acumatica Real Estate Development Accounting to smooth workflow, reduce number of change orders

 To avoid disruptions in the project flow, it is crucial to plan and schedule your resources and subcontractors carefully to avoid a large number of high-impact change orders.
-The best way to ensure logical planning and reduce errors is by employing Real Estate Development Accounting powered by Acumatica: state-of-the-art real estate development software.
+The best way to ensure logical planning and reduce errors is by employing Acumatica Real Estate Development Accounting: state-of-the-art real estate development software.

 Managing change orders effectively can prevent a project from falling apart.
 Project delays, increased costs and workflow disruption may be the price for not addressing and resolving change order issues early.